BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 - A won game can be valued at 40 points, with each loser paying this price to the winner, or the single loser to the two winners.
 - Schneider gives you 10 points more, schwarz yet another ten, just as in the four-person game.
 - "Hand" (without exchanging) doubles the value of the game.
+- "Tout" (announcing you'll take all the tricks) doubles the value of the game.
+  - But if you lose any trick, you lose.

 ## Recommended Apps
 - [Schafkopf from Isar Interactive](https://www.bayerisch-schafkopf.de/)